 The most widely liquid fuels all over the world are ethanol and bio-diesel.
-Ethanol is currently produced from sugarcane or Starch crops, whilst bio-diesel is produced from animal fats, vegetables or oil.
+Ethanol is currently produced from sugarcane or Starch crops, whilst bio-diesel is produced from animal fats, vegetables, or oil.

-Bio-Fuels have the ability to be used as blends with conventional fuels in the different vehicles, As Ethanol is blended with gasoline and bio-diesel is blended with conventional diesel fuels.
+Bio-Fuels have the ability to be used as blends with conventional fuels in the different vehicles, As Ethanol is blended with gasoline and biodiesel is blended with conventional diesel fuels.

-Ethanol currently presents 86 % of total Bio-Fuels production, One quarter of world ethanol production goes into alcoholic beverages, It’s also used for industrial purposes and the rest of the world ethanol production becomes fuel which is used in motor vehicles, Whilst most of the world’s bio-diesel is used for transportation fuel and for heating at homes.
+Ethanol currently presents 86 % of total Biofuels production, One-quarter of world ethanol production goes into alcoholic beverages, It’s also used for industrial purposes and the rest of the world ethanol production becomes fuel which is used in motor vehicles, Whilst most of the world’s biodiesel is used for transportation fuel and for heating at homes.

-History Of Bio-Fuels Production Program
+History Of Biofuels Production Program

-The First use of the Bio-Fuels in automobiles dates back to early days since when the motorized automobiles appeared.
-In 1820s Samuel Morey the American inventor used turpentine and ethanol in his very first internal combustion engine, Then later on Nicholas Otto used ethanol to run his very first spark-ignition engine.
+The First use of Bio-Fuels in automobiles dates back to the early days when motorized automobiles appeared.
+In the 1820s Samuel Morey the American inventor used turpentine and ethanol in his very first internal combustion engine, Then later on Nicholas Otto used ethanol to run his very first spark-ignition engine.

 Rudolph Diesel used peanut oil in his compression-ignition engine.
-Henry Ford’s Model T can be used to run on a rang ethanol-gasoline blends, As the automobiles become so popular in 1900s the fuel market was flooded with inexpensive petroleum fuels.
+Henry Ford’s Model T can be used to run on a rang ethanol-gasoline blends, As automobiles become so popular in the 1900s the fuel market was flooded with inexpensive petroleum fuels.

 Bio-Fuels in 20th century

-Bio-Fuels was only representing a small proportion of the total fuels,that dates back to the early 20th century, As there were Too many European countries with different policies were supported Bio-Fuels especially in Germany and France.
+Bio-Fuels was only representing a small proportion of the total fuels, which dates back to the early 20th century, As there were Too many European countries with different policies were supported Bio-Fuels especially in Germany and France.

-Global Bio-Fuels Production
+Global BioFuels Production

-The remainder of ethanol production comes firstly from EU, As Germany, France, Spain and Sweden were the biggest producers.
-This Ethanol production is produced by using cereals and sugar beets, Whilst China uses corn, wheat and sugarcane and India uses sugarcane and cassava.
+The remainder of ethanol production comes firstly from the EU, As Germany, France, Spain, and Sweden were the biggest producers.
+This Ethanol production is produced by using cereals and sugar beets, Whilst China uses corn, wheat, and sugarcane and India uses sugarcane and cassava.

-In 2005 many new facilitates of ethanol production programs were under construction, For Example USA Ethanol production capacity were increased by 3 billion liters, In addition to 5.7 billions liters of new capacity under construction going into 2006.
+In 2005 many new facilitates of ethanol production programs were under construction, For example, USA Ethanol production capacity was increased by 3 billion liters, In addition to 5.7 billion liters of new capacity under construction going into 2006.

-Bio-Diesel had a similar growth in Europe, it represented more than three quarters of the Europe’s total Bio-Fuels production, By 2006 Europe accounted for 73% of all bio-diesel production world wide and German only accounted for 40% of this production and USA, France and Italy accounted for the rest of this production.
+Bio-Diesel had similar growth in Europe, it represented more than three-quarters of Europe’s total Biofuels production, By 2006 Europe accounted for 73% of all biodiesel production worldwide and German only accounted for 40% of this production and the USA, France, and Italy accounted for the rest of this production.